vmcj/BAPC21-site-2/content/rules.md

   - 25 pages, single sided or
   - 12 pages, double-sided
   - The pages should be able to be read from a normal reading distance.
 - A team is allowed a dictionary from English to their native language.
-The dictionary should have no notes written in them or in anyway can be considered an extension to the TCR.
+The dictionary should have no notes written in them or in any way can be considered an extension to the TCR.

 ### Problems